frozzare/go-config/README.md

 > WIP

-Go package for dealing with configuration files, has built in support for environment variables and JSON files and support for YAML via plugin.
+Go package for dealing with configuration files, has built in support for environment variables and JSON files and support for YAML and Toml via plugin.

 ## Installation